TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Recovery Protocol- Part 2

-Treatment Resistance with medications is Psychiatry’s Silent Epidemic.
+Medication Resistance is Psychiatry’s Silent Epidemic.

-In the article, The Challenge of Presenting Antidepressant Risks and Benefits, from Mad in America, Science, Psychiatry and Social Justice, November 7, 2023, the following was reported showing placebo ( belief set) response for depression on average is 35-40% while with antidepressants (chemical response) is only 42-53%, a random chance of change by medication.
-Can you live with a 50/50 chance, a toss of the die?
+In the article “The Challenge of Presenting Antidepressant Risks and Benefits,” from Mad in America, Science, Psychiatry and Social Justice, November 7, 2023, the following was reported: the placebo response for depression, on average, is 35-40%, while with antidepressants (chemical response), it is only 42-53%, a random chance of change by medication.
+Can you continue living with a 50/50 chance, a toss of the die?

 From the Journal of Affective Disorders, April 2021, Evaluating Dimensional Approach to Treatment Resistance in Anxiety Disorders: A two-year follow-up study reports that 30-60% of anxiety disorder patients have inadequate treatment response.
 Where does this leave consumers?

-“Pill Taking” as the Savior
+Pill Taking as the Savior

-The Launch
+The Demand

 -Recovery does not occur in a vacuum.
 It requires something with meaning and purpose (Deegan, Patricia Ph.D., 2009 lecture)-